 I also have a few other French recipes, hope you check them out as well.

 Beef Bourguignon, Croque Madame, Chicken with Forty Cloves of Garlic, Nutella and Banana Crepes, Ham and Cheese Crepes, Scrambled Eggs and Ham Crepes, Chocolate Almond Croissants, French Apple Tart, and French Macarons

 Anyways, back to the soup.
 I got this recipe from Ina Garten’s – The Barefoot Contessa cookbook.
-I made a few changes, used all beef broth because I couldn’t find veal stock and 1 cup of brandy, hers is 1/2 cup of brandy and 1/2 cup of sherry.
+I made a few changes, used all beef broth because I couldn’t find veal stock and I used 1/2 cup of brandy, hers is 1/2 cup of brandy and 1/2 cup of sherry.
+I didn’t have sherry so I just skipped it.
 It turned out great.
 Who would think something simple like onion and beef broth will make a great such a great soup.
 Oh, and did I mention there’s also 1 1/2 cup of white wine.
 Maybe that’s why…ha ha

 Let me show you how I made it.
 Let’s cook some food!

 In a large pot on medium-high heat, cook onions with the butter and bay leaf for about 20 minutes until the onions turn golden brown.

 Deglaze the pan with brandy and lower the heat.

 Scrape the brown bits from the bottom.
 Let it simmer uncovered for 5 minutes.

 Add white wine and simmer for 15 more minutes.

 And pepper and bring it to a boil, then simmer uncovered for 20 minutes.